xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- enh (keith) Add FX to single strand effect.
+This is a port of WS2812FX/FastLED as modified by WLED into xLights.
    -- bug (gil)   Fix issue with Per Model Default Deep not creating large enough buffer 2022.03 January 22, 2022
    -- enh (dkulp) MacOS: Initial support for 3DConnexion 3D mice in Preview windows